NiklasTiede/TinyHTTPie/README.md

 $ pytest
 ```

-Thereafter we add pytest to out extra requirements in the `setup.py` file.
+Thereafter we add pytest to our extra requirements in the `setup.py` file.

 ```python
 extras_require={